Skip to main content

 The cost of deploying geothermal power plants is heavily skewed towards early expenses, as there are no fuel purchasing costs once the plant is up and running.
 According to Lazard’s LCOE analysis, the upfront cost to build a geothermal energy plant is between $4,000 and $6,000 per kilowatt-hour (kWh).
 Utility-scale solar energy maxes out at $1,250/kWh, and wind maxes out at $1,550/kWh, making geothermal electricity significantly more expensive upfront than other common renewable options.
 Even compared to combined-cycle gas plants, geothermal energy is four to six times as expensive initially.

-The high upfront development costs associated with geothermal power plants is largely a function of the difficulty and cost of drilling deep into the earth to access geothermal reservoirs.
+The high upfront development costs associated with geothermal power plants are primarily a function of the difficulty and expense of drilling deep into the earth to access geothermal reservoirs.

 Geothermal plants can cause earthquakes

 Constructing a geothermal power plant involves drilling deep within the earth to release hot steam and/or water trapped in rock formations.
-This process has been known to cause instability underground, which can lead to earthquakes at the surface of the earth.
+This process has been known to cause instability underground, which can lead to earthquakes at the earth's surface.
 Additionally, geothermal power plants can cause slow land subsidence over time as geothermal reservoirs are depleted.

 See solar prices near you.